-- 1 retirements and attracting and retaining talent) and emerging challenges brought on COVID- - 2 19 and other external factors affecting Toronto Hydro's business.
-During the pandemic, - 3 Toronto Hydro's workforce numbers reached a historic low in 2021.
-Retirements that were - 4 expected to be paced fairly evenly over the 2020-2025 rate period were instead - 5 concentrated in years 2020 and 2021.
-At the same time, the pandemic temporarily - suspended talent acquisition, training, and development for critical areas and skill sets - 7 established during the previous rate period.
-As a result, Toronto Hydro's plans to increase - 8 its staffing levels over the 2020-2024 period were delayed.
+Over the last decade and throughout the current rate period, Toronto Hydro focused on rebuilding and replenishing its workforce in the face of both familiar challenges (i.e. 1 retirements and attracting and retaining talent) and emerging challenges brought on COVID-19 and other external factors affecting Toronto Hydro's business.
+During the pandemic, 2 Toronto Hydro's workforce numbers reached a historic low in 2021.
+Retirements that were 3 expected to be paced fairly evenly over the 2020-2025 rate period were instead 4 concentrated in years 2020 and 2021.
+At the same time, the pandemic temporarily 5 suspended talent acquisition, training, and development for critical areas and skill sets 6 established during the previous rate period.
+As a result, Toronto Hydro's plans to increase 7 its staffing levels over the 2020-2024 period were delayed.
+8

-Toronto Hydro proved its aptitude in addressing these challenges, with notable achievements including:
+10 Toronto Hydro proved its aptitude in addressing these challenges, with notable 11 achievements including:

-- Over 100 trades and technical positions filled as of 2022; - Average age of employees in 2022 was 40 a 14% decrease over the last decade; - 76% talent retention rate;

-- 25% of roles filled by new graduates from colleges and universities; - Continued focus on job harmonization with the Power Line Technician trade, augmenting total harmonization from 51 non-management unionized jobs to 12; and - 40% of roles filled from within to support career development, talent retention and succession planning. - Total recordable injury frequency improved by 43% from 2018 to 2022 leading to a safer and more productive workforce; - Consistently ranked as one of the Best Corporate Citizens in Canada by Corporate Knights since 2018 (in 2022 placing 2nd overall and 1st in the category of Electricity Transmission and Distribution) in recognition of responsible investments to achieve social and environmental benefits for the customers of Toronto Hydro; and
+- Over 100 trades and technical positions filled as of 2022; - Average age of employees in 2022 was 40 a 14% decrease over the last decade; - 76% talent retention rate; - 25% of roles filled by new graduates from colleges and universities; - Continued focus on job harmonization with the Power Line Technician trade, augmenting total harmonization from 51 non-management unionized jobs to 12; and - 40% of roles filled from within to support career development, talent retention and succession planning. - Total recordable injury frequency improved by 43% from 2018 to 2022 leading to a safer and more productive workforce; - Consistently ranked as one of the Best Corporate Citizens in Canada by Corporate Knights since 2018 (in 2022 placing 2nd overall and 1st in the category of Electricity Transmission and Distribution) in recognition of responsible investments to achieve social and environmental benefits for the customers of Toronto Hydro; and